Farmhouse with superb rural views and acres of land on the market for £2.2m

 The four bedroom home in Shatton, South Yorkshire, includes over 4,100 sq ft of accommodation and 17 acres of private gardens and land.

-The property features underfloor heating, ground-source heating and double glazing with a 10-year warranty.
+The property, which has a beautiful glass entrance hallway, features underfloor heating, ground-source heating and double glazing with a 10-year warranty.
 It also includes a new kitchen with a large island, separate pantry, and an open-plan living space.

 There are three double bedrooms, each with en-suite bathrooms.
 The master suite boasts a dressing area and breathtaking countryside views.
 A spacious study area and a large living room are complemented by a mezzanine-level fourth bedroom with its own en-suite shower room.
 Additional features include a utility room, stunning glass entrance hallway, and two downstairs WCs.